 StateMirror - Spec Sheet

-Primitive type: Evidence snapshot recorder
+Primitive type: Decision-evidence snapshot recorder

 Execution model: Write-time ingest + read-time retrieval